Concise Guide to Pharmaceutical Logistics

 Industry Standards & Regulations

-Whether you outsource your pharma logistics to 3PL providers or have your in-house logistics team directly working with carriers, it is important that the personnel involved in handling pharmaceuticals are equipped with appropriate training in accordance with the industry standards, both at national and international levels.
+Whether you outsource your pharma logistics to 3PL providers or have your in-house logistics team directly managing your supply chain, it is important that the personnel involved in handling pharmaceuticals are equipped with appropriate training in accordance with the industry standards, both at national and international levels.
 Some of the commonly used international regulations / standards in the pharmaceuticals industry include:

 Importance of Communication

 The freight forwarder is required to carefully monitor the movement of cargo through all touchpoints, hire qualified third parties, and ensure highest possible shipment visibility for the customer.
-The forwarder must also check the availability of import, export or transit permits in the countries involved and ensure that the outer packing and labeling match the characteristics of the actual shipment.
+The forwarder must also check the availability of import, export or transit permits in the countries involved and ensure that the outer packing and labeling accurately reflect the contents of the actual shipment.

 The freight forwarder is expected to register any deviations from the established standards during transportation, take corrective and / or preventive actions and coordinate its actions with the customer.